SugiPHP/Pagination/README.md

 ==================

 SugiPHP Pagination is a simple to use class that provides pagination links for your app.
-You can customize the look and feel of the pages links by writing a custom renderer or use one of the available ones like Twitter's Bootstrap (TODO) or extend them.
+You can customize the look and feel of the pages links by writing a custom renderer or use one of the available ones like Twitter's Bootstrap or extend them.

 Basic usage
 -----------